grorp/ggraffiti/README.md

 ![](./docpics/recipe_rgb_spray_can_mtg.png)

 A spray can that can paint in any 24-bit RGB color and thus in all colors supported by Luanti.
 Press the place button (the right mouse button) to change the selected color.
+Press sneak+place while pointing at existing graffiti to pick a color ("pipette").

 **Red Mushroom Extract**